sa-ma/buycoins-frontend-challenge/README.md

 ## Installation Instructions

-- Clone the repo
+1. Clone the repo

 ```
 git clone https://github.com/sa-ma/buycoins-frontend-challenge.git
 ```

-- Navigate to the directory
+2. Navigate to the directory

 ```
 cd buycoins-frontend-challenge
 ```

-- Launch the `index.html` file in a browser
+3. Launch the `index.html` file in a browser

+## Notes

+The GitHub personal token used in this project is gotten from a cloud function deployed from this [repo](https://github.com/sa-ma/github-oauth-api).